 Note 1: note that in this case victim’s normal operational (simulation) radius is assumed equal 100 m because as established in 4.1.2.2, the Alarms here are considered to be of “Portable Alarms” variety, as described e.g. in A.3.1.2 of TR 102 649-2, i.e. devices worn by people, such as over factory area, hospital area or similar.
 It is important not to mix them with various kinds of domestic alarms, such as smoke detectors, intruder alarms etc, which are considered in these simulations as being part of Home Automation family with indoor usage at distances of up to 40 m.

-[BNetzA: why outdoor-outdoor path for alarams? dRSS distribution realistic?

-ET: this is exactly same assumption as used until now in previous sections (originating from Table 15 in 4.1.2.2).
-Alarms are considered to be of “Portable Alarms” variety, as described e.g. in A.3.1.2 of TR 102 649-2, i.e. devices worn by people, such as over factory area, hospital area or similar.
-This example is used because other kinds of alarms, such as smoke detectors, intruder alarms etc would be indistinguishable from broader category of Home Automation, which we anyway already use in simulations]